 I believe the point is: whatever you’re good at, recognize that God, through the power of the Holy Spirit, is the One who made you good at that thing.
 Don’t get proud about it, or think it makes you better than someone else.
 Simply use that gift to glorify God and to build up the church.
 We’re all part of the same body, and we need all the parts.
 (1 Corinthians 12:4-6, 1 Peter 4:10, 1 Corinthians 12:7-11, Romans 12:2-11)

-In addition to our unique spiritual gifts, the Bible also speaks of gifts from the Holy Spirit that can be given to all believers.
+In addition to our unique spiritual gifts, the Bible also speaks of gifts from the Holy Spirit, or the “fruit of the Spirit” that can be given to all believers.
 These are gifts we should all ask God to give us, gifts we should all be seeking.
+They are the fruit produced in the life of one who is filled with the power and presence of the Holy Spirit.
 (Romans 5:5, Ephesians 1:16-18, Ephesians 4:3-6, Galatians 5:16 & 22-25)

-I love the way John Piper talked about this issue.
+I love the way John Piper talked about this issue of the fruit of the Spirit.
 My paraphrase is something like this:

 Let’s ask our father to fill us with His Spirit and let’s spend our lives pursuing Him!